Select the topic you would like to see below and click on the Resource to access it or download it.

 Speaker: Holly Howard, MPH

 The introductory video to the CAPTC online course.

 This short video highlights people living with HIV talking about the impact of HIV-related stigma on their lives and communities.

-In this video, Dr. Adler provides an update on current diagnosis and management of syphilis infection.
+Sharon Adler, MD, MPH, provides a 15-minute update on current diagnosis and management of syphilis infection.
 Video production by Jon Schainker at Educational Technology Services, University of California, Berkeley.

 Despite being engaged in care, many HIV positive women still struggle with stigma, non-disclosure, isolation, depression, addiction and other barriers to health and well-being.
 Recognizing and addressing the high rates of trauma in this population holds the promise to reframe care and to help HIV-positive women realize their inherent health and power.